hack-technicolor/hack-technicolor/docs/Recovery.md

 ## Change booted bank

-Whenever the Gateway fails to load the image three times in a row, the bootloader will enter *Bootfail* mode and will try booting from the passive bank, without setting it as active.
-If the firmware in passive bank fails too, then the bootloader will automatically enter BOOTP flashing.
+Whenever the Gateway fails to load the firmware image three times in a row from the *active bank*, the bootloader will enter *Bootfail* mode and will try booting from the *inactive/passive bank*, without setting it as active.
+If the firmware inside *passive bank* fails too, then the bootloader will automatically enter BOOTP flashing mode for firmware recovery.

-The process of switching the active bank is called *switchover*, and does not involve flashing or upgrading firmware.
+The process of switching the *active bank* is called *switchover*, and does not involve flashing or upgrading firmware.
 Which one is your current *active bank* depends on how many times your device did a *switchover*, So it's best to understand when this is usually occurring.

 *Switchover* usually occurs on every regular firmware upgrade done via [sysupgrade](../Resources/#different-methods-of-flashing-firmwares).
 Regular firmware upgrades get installed to the passive bank, and a *switchover* occurs at the end of the upgrade process if it was successful.
-This means your Gateway frequently changes active bank while not unlocked.
+This means your Gateway frequently changes *active bank* while not unlocked.

  To force-boot from the other bank, which by definition is not currently active, you have two options: